PIdoll/DBox/components/menu/readme.md

       mode: 'inline',
 	  }
 	  this.handleClick = this.handleClick.bind(this)
-	  this.hangeMode = this.hangeMode.bind(this)
+	  this.changeMode = this.changeMode.bind(this)
   };
   handleClick (e) {
     console.log('click ', e);
     this.setState({
-      current: e.indexkey,
+      current: e.key,
     });
   }
   changeMode (value) {